JuliaStats/DataArrays.jl/spec/literals.md

 function.
 The `vcat` function computes the tightest type that would enclose all of the values in the literal array.
 (REVISE)

-Because of the strange place occupied by `NAType` in Julia's type hierarchy, the tightest type that would enclose any literal array containing a single `NA` would be `Any`, which is not very useful.
+Because of the strange place occupied by `NAtype` in Julia's type hierarchy, the tightest type that would enclose any literal array containing a single `NA` would be `Any`, which is not very useful.
 As such, the DataArrays package needs to provide an alternative